 Done Well in Fiction

-Today I'm presenting a video in which I show you some of the stuff that writers say.
+Today, I present a video with some of the stuff that writers say.
 Enjoy!

 So.
 In the midst of all the revamping that went on with this website, I somehow managed to delete the 2014 version of this post, which means I don't actually know what my resolutions last year were.
-I'm sure I wrote them in a journal somewhere, but because I'm lazy, I'm just going to go with what I think my resolutions were and tell you how I did on them.
+I'm sure I wrote them in a journal somewhere, so let's take a moment to go find them...

 2014 Resolution Results